waynodiablo/Oystercard/pills/clojure.md

 This file contains a simple 'Hello World' example.
 Let's check we can run it.
 Type `CMD-SHIFT-Enter` to get Light Table to evaluate our code.

 This will *take a long time* the very first time you run it.
-It has to start up the java virtual machine in the background and download LightTable's dependencies.
+It has to start up the java virtual machine in the background and download Light Table's dependencies.

 Eventually, you should see the following: